-FOLDER-SCAN - This feature, when activated, samples the first file in each folder on the disc in the order they are recorded.
+In MP3/WMA mode FOLDER-SCAN - This feature. when activated, samples the first file in each folder on the disc in the order they are recorded.
 To activate the folder scan feature, press the SCAN button repeatedly.
 You will see "F-SCAN" in the display.
 The system will then play the first file in the main folders for about 10 seconds.
 If you do nothing, the system will then play the following first files for 10 seconds each.
-When the system samples the first file of all folders, F-SCAN is cancelled, and the system plays normally.
+When the system samples the first file in all folders.
+F-SCAN is cancelled, and the system plays normally.

-Each time you press the SCAN button, the mode changes from track/file scan to folder scan, then to normal playing.
+Each time you press the SCAN button, the mode changes from track/file scan to folder scan, then to normal play.